 Your child or grandchild deserves the best of everything, don’t you agree?
 And that includes being given an amazing start in life.
 Our simple and honest Children’s Tax Exempt Plan can help you provide a cash sum for them when they need it the most.
 It will mean the world to them – and you would have made it all possible.

 This affordable plan offers a tax free cash sum when they need it most.
 Imagine helping them pay towards their university fees, helping to fund a trip around the world or even helping towards the deposit on a first home.

 By opening a Children’s Tax Exempt Plan, you will feel great knowing what an important contribution you will be able to make to their early adult years.
 Priceless!

 We’re delighted you’re thinking about taking out a POIS Children’s Tax Exempt Plan.
-As a thank you when you take a new plan out online, once three monthly premiums have been received, we’ll send you a £20 M&S Gift Card.
+As a thank you when you take a new plan out online by 17th January 2021, and once three monthly premiums have been received, we’ll send you a £25 M&S Gift Card.

 Why choose the Children’s Tax Exempt Plan?

 At £25 per month, it is an affordable way to save for your child’s future.

 Available for children aged 0 to 15 so that you can start saving for them when it suits you.
 But don’t worry if you have a child over 16.
 We offer an adult Tax Exempt Savings Plan as well.

 Can be held alongside a Junior ISA or Child Trust Fund so it provides you with more ways to save tax-efficiently for your children.